awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 ## SSM Agent credentials precedence<a name="credentials-precedence"></a>

 When SSM Agent is installed on an instance, it requires permissions in order to communicate with the Systems Manager service\.
-On Amazon Elastic Compute Cloud \(Amazon EC2\) instances, these permissions are provided in an instance profile that is attached to the instance\.
+On Amazon Elastic Compute Cloud \(Amazon EC2\) instances, these permissions are provided in an instance profile that's attached to the instance\.
 On a hybrid instance, SSM Agent normally gets the needed permissions from the shared credentials file, located at `/root/.aws/credentials` \(Linux and macOS\) or `%USERPROFILE%\.aws\credentials` \(Windows Server\)\.
 The needed permissions are added to this file during the hybrid activation process\.

 In rare cases, however, an instance might end up with permissions added to more than one of the locations where SSM Agent checks for permissions to run its tasks\.